 3. Create Development Strategies

-Having a performance management system in place means your company is taking a proactive approach to the development needs of your employees.
+Best performance management systems enable employees to track without putting a dent in invaluable resources such as money and time.
+Creating the right strategy means that the company is taking a proactive approach to the development needs of its employees.

-A leader is in constant communication with employees, taking allotted time to discuss the possible development needs and planning for them.
+A leader constantly communicates with employees, taking allotted time to discuss the possible development needs and planning for them.

-Since you are measuring and collecting information about both past and current performance issues you have the perfect opportunity to develop strategies that develop your employees.
-Thanks to the open communication you are fostering, you and your employee can devise a plan that will not only help their natural talents grow and evolve but will also work in line with your overall organizational goals.
+Since you are measuring and collecting information about both past and current performance issues, you have the perfect opportunity to develop strategies that develop your employees.
+Thanks to the open communication you are fostering, you and your employee can start development planning that will help their natural talents grow and evolve and work in line with your overall company goals.

 That is a win-win proposition.

-When you have an employee performance management system in place that focuses on new and existing areas of development, you keep both employee and the business focused on set goals.
+When you have an employee performance management system in place that focuses on new and existing areas of development, you keep both employees, and the business focused on setting and meeting goals.

-Ultimately, performance management can help your employees meet—and perhaps exceed—their potential.
+Ultimately, managing performance can help your employees meet—and perhaps exceed—their potential.

 - Analyzing the needs of your employee